-By midsummer, the goji shrubs at Gojoy Berry Farm are in full fruit—their ungainly, slim branches thick with oblong, vermillion teardrops, each the size of a woman’s manicured little fingernail.
+By midsummer, the goji shrubs at Gojoy Berry Farm are in full fruit—their ungainly, slim branches thick with oblong, vermilion teardrops, each the size of a woman’s manicured little fingernail.
 Located in Aldergrove, British Columbia, the 10-acre swath of brambly plants, which stand trussed upright like grapevines, is the product of six years of research and experimentation by farmers Peter and Danise Breedlander.
 Having gone to market with their inaugural crop in summer 2015, the couple now owns the first successful goji berry farm in Canada.

 A nightshade belonging to the same family of plants as peppers (which the Breedlanders also cultivate), fresh goji berries are bittersweet, herbaceous, and slightly piquant.
 While they can flourish in Vancouver backyards, with between 300 and 400 berries growing on one bush, gojis are ultra-delicate, making them a puzzle to pack, transport, and store.
 The fruit’s thin skins can barely contain their water-balloon juiciness; they’re more sensitive to bruising than a raspberry, and once picked, they go bad after just a couple of days.